How-To of Jewish-Palestinian Dialogue

 The Art of Listening (by Brenda Ueland)

-Listening saves lives (by Adrienne Dessel, clinical social worker) NEW
+Listening saves lives (by Adrienne Dessel, clinical social worker)

 Listen to Terrorists (by Elizabeth and Lionel Traubman, The Hartford Courant)